Suwannee River Wilderness State Trail

 White Springs, located along the upper Suwannee River is a popular starting point for paddlers on the Suwanee River Wilderness Trail.
 Here, the river is narrow and flows through towering pines and stately cypress that line steep riverbanks and high bluffs.
 Limestone cliffs and outcroppings, and white sandbars make the upper Suwannee an ideal setting for picnics and leisurely canoe or kayak outings.

-Antique and art shops, B&Bs and restaurants entice visitors to stay a while in White Springs.
+Antique and art shops, Bed & Breakfasts and restaurants entice visitors to stay a while in White Springs.
 Stop by local outfitters to customize a paddling trip, a half-day paddling trip or an overnight adventure, including a trip to Big Shoals, Florida’s only Class III white water rapids.

 While in White Springs, visit Stephen Foster Folk Culture Center State Park, with museums highlighting the musical career of the artist who made the Suwannee River famous.
 Stephen Foster’s campground, vacation cabins and canoe launch make it an ideal base camp for exploring the area.